luamendonca00/luamendonca00/README.md

   I'm a student currently taking  my master thesis.<br>
   - 👀 I have a special interest in Mobile Development<br>
-  - 🌱 I’m currently learning Javascript, React & React Native<br>
+  - 🌱 I’m currently learning React Native and Node.js<br>
   - ⚡ I love music, programming, photography, games and hanging out with friends

    ### 📫 How to reach me